Loading...

 OperationTimeNotes

-XorIDA split (1 KB)~58µs2-of-2 threshold split over GF(2)
+XorIDA split (1 KB)~58µs2-of-2 threshold over GF(2)

-HMAC-SHA256 tag per share<0.1msIntegrity verification before routing
+HMAC-SHA256 per share<0.1msIntegrity verification before routing

-Route to local filesystem<1msDirect write, no network overhead
+Route to local filesystem<1msDirect write

-Route to S3~50–200msNetwork-dependent, regional endpoint
+Route to S3~50–200msNetwork-dependent, regional

 HMAC verify + reconstruct<1msVerify before XOR reconstruction